transcom/mymove-docs/docs/dev/getting-started/How-to-view-a-move-or-payment-request-in-the-office-app-as-a-TOO-or-TIO.md

 This will list all the duty stations with the same GBLOC as `Scott AFB`.
 As a service member, you can select any of the duty stations listed by the script as your origin duty station.
 A move must have at least one non-PPM shipment (HHG Longhaul, HHG Shorthaul, NTS, or NTS Release) for the move to appear in the queue when you sign in as a TOO.

 ### Exception!
 There is a special case where the above won't work.
 If a service member chooses `Marine Corps` as their "Branch of service", then the TOO/TIO won't see the moves/payment requests unless their GBLOC is "USMC".
 Currently, the only transportation office with that GBLOC is `Camp LeJeune (USMC)`.
 So, to test Marines moves, you will need to create a new office user with that specific transportation office.
-Unfortunately, it's currently not possible to update an existing office user's transportation office via the admin site, but we hope to add that feature soon.
+If you need to change an office user's transportation office after creating them, you can do so from the admin interface.

 ## When using the pre-populated development data